 The mission of the Access & Care Coalition is to counter restricted consumer access to medical supplies under Medicare, Medicaid and private insurance.
-The Access & Care Coalition consists of urological medical technology suppliers and manufacturers, as well as clinician, physician, and consumer and disability advocates.
+The Access & Care Coalition consists of urological and ostomy medical technology suppliers and manufacturers, as well as clinician, physician, and consumer and disability advocates.
 The Coalition will take action on health policy matters that:

 - are in the best interests of high quality care that maximize function and independent living for people with disabilities;

-Working closely with consumer and disability advocates, providers and manufacturers of continence care products and the physician and clinical communities, the Coalition has agreed to work within the regulatory and/or legislative framework to address coverage, coding and payment policy changes as they relate to urological medical technology and supplies, medical documentation improvements and standards of care.
+Working closely with consumer and disability advocates, providers and manufacturers of continence care products and the physician and clinical communities, the Coalition has agreed to work within the regulatory and/or legislative framework to address coverage, coding and payment policy changes as they relate to urological and ostomy medical technology and supplies, medical documentation improvements and standards of care.

-In order to develop a set of principles about urological medical technology and supplies that can provide consumers with disabilities with their choice of and access to medically appropriate urological medical technology and supplies, the Coalition promotes reform in the following areas:
+In order to develop a set of principles about urological and ostomy medical technology and supplies that can provide consumers with disabilities with their choice of and access to medically appropriate urological medical technology and supplies, the Coalition promotes reform in the following areas:

-United Spinal Association and United Spinal’s Access and Care Coalition want to ensure that all individuals with a medical condition or disability requiring urological prosthetic supplies have access to the supplies prescribed by their health care providers.
+United Spinal Association and United Spinal’s Access and Care Coalition want to ensure that all individuals with a medical condition or disability requiring urological or ostomy prosthetic supplies have access to the supplies prescribed by their health care providers.
 We ask that policymakers:

 - Recognize that individuals require access to urological and ostomy prosthetic supplies that meet their specific medical needs, and that such products are not generic, one-type-fits-all commodities.